giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 Currently, Giant Swarm operators - which are responsible for managing cluster lifecycle - are granted admin rights by the customer to the given cloud provider.

 The operator secret used for authentication with the cloud provider is stored in Kubernetes' etcd.
-Access to etcd or Kubernetes API are secured based on certificates signed by Vault, to which only personnel in the Giant Swarm GitHub organization have access to.
+Access to etcd or the Kubernetes API is secured based on certificates signed by Vault, to which only personnel in the Giant Swarm GitHub organization have access.

 ## Further reading